Close Menu

 For example, some probiotics are designed to help people with antibiotic-induced diarrhea, but that won’t work for a person taking them for bowel regularity.

-“You want to take the one that has been studied for whatever it is your problem is,” she said.
+“You want to take the one that has been studied for whatever your problem is,” she said.

 Also, keep in mind that probiotics will not completely override what you eat.